Much like HTML has its own native tags, Marko includes core tags and global attributes for declaratively building modern applications.

 <!-- Inefficient code, do not copy --><ul><fori from=0 to=myArray.length - 1><li></li></for></ul>// Inefficient code, do not copyulfori from=0 to=myArray.length - 1li --Use

-<for of>
+<for of>instead.

-Warning: Using
+<while>Warning: Using

-.In the future, Marko may restrict value mutation during rendering, for runtime optimizations.
+<while>is not recommended.
+Instead, replicate it with an iterable and<for>.In the future, Marko may restrict value mutation during rendering, for runtime optimizations.

 <whilen < 4><p></p></while>